mochiyaki/accountability-agent/README.md

 - Handles Creation Requests: When you submit a new goal, the backend validates it, creates it, and returns confirmation along with a new contract.

 ## In short
-It’s a simple, interactive system for setting goals, committing to them, and visually tracking your progress over time, all in one place.
+It’s a simple, interactive system for setting goals, committing to them, and visually tracking your progress over time, all in one place - Agent Accountable!